 (A) The sentence A is not true.

-Firstly, the reason why I dislike this statement, or paradox, is because statement A has no content.
-I believe it's not a real statement at all.
-However, since many logicians and philosophers don't take this view, I will take the statement as they take it – as being a genuine, if paradoxical, statement.
+Isn't it the case that statement A has no semantic content?
+Is it not a real statement (or proposition) at all?
+Nonetheless, since many logicians and philosophers don't take this view, let's take it as they take it – as being a genuine, if paradoxical, statement.

-The first thing to say is that it's self-referential; just like the Liar Paradox: it's about itself.
+The first thing to say is that it's self-referential: just like the Liar Paradox, it's about itself.
 (Here a list of self-referential paradoxes.)

 Now what, precisely, is true?
 Sentence A is true, apparently.
 What does sentence A say?
-It says that it is true – and that's it.
+It says that it is “not true” – and that's it.
 It doesn't say its subject-term of phrase is true: it says that the whole sentence is true.

 Apparently, when we see